guybass/chunckerflow/CONTRIBUTING.md

 ## License

-By using ChunkFlow, you agree to the terms of the MIT License.
+By using ChunckerFlow, you agree to the terms of the MIT License.
 See [LICENSE](LICENSE) for details.

 ---